Conference Registration (.pdf)

 Conference Log In

-The Association of Private Enterprise Education (APEE) invites the submission of papers for its 39 th International Conference in Las Vegas, Nevada, April 13-15, 2014.
+The Association of Private Enterprise Education (APEE) invites the submission of papers for its 40th International Conference in Cancún, Mexico, April 12-14, 2015.
 The Association is composed of scholars from economics, philosophy, political science, and other disciplines, as well as policy analysts, business executives, and other educators.
-APEE's annual meeting explores topics related to private enterprise in an atmosphere that respects market approaches.
+APEE’s annual meeting explores topics related to private enterprise in an atmosphere that respects market approaches.
 Presentations reflect the latest research in fields such as regulation, public choice, microeconomics, and Austrian economics, as well as development of instructional techniques.
-The submission fee for the society's journal, The Journal of Private Enterprise , is waived for papers presented at the conference.
+The submission fee for the society’s journal, The Journal of Private Enterprise, is waived for papers presented at the conference.

-The session and paper topics fitting under this theme are wide ranging and might address: constitutional protections; bank bailouts and crony capitalism; state regulation of markets (especially labor); monetary policies and their effects on savers; fiscal federalism; corruption; militarism; privacy; political responses to state debt crises; the effect of the state on spontaneous orders of human cooperation; the role of education; and numerous public choice topics.
-Explorations on these and other themes can be framed within all of the fields in which APEE scholars work.
-APEE encourages papers exploring the conference theme using a variety of approaches, including economic theory, case studies, historical examples, and traditional empirical methods.
+The session and paper topics fitting under this theme are wide ranging and might address anything from market solutions to educational problems to monetary theory.
+The point is that the intersection between economics and politics that is at the core of political economy also opens the door to thinking about economics and other areas as those areas impact the political and the economic.
+APEE thus encourages papers exploring the conference theme using a variety of approaches, including economic or social theory, case studies, historical examples, analytical investigations, and traditional empirical methods.
 In addition, papers on any topic in the broad area of the study of private enterprise are welcomed.

 Those wishing to submit papers should submit the entire paper or a 600-word abstract.